Ericsson/codechecker/docs/user_guide.md

 information.

-By default, this command only lists the names of the available analyzers (with respect to the environment CodeChecker is ran in).
+By default, this command only lists the names of the available analyzers (with respect to the environment CodeChecker is run in).

 ~~~~~~~~~~~~~~~~~~~~~
 usage: CodeChecker analyzers [-h] [--all] [--details]